Mc-gabys-Software/ROMs-Hash-Checker/README.md

 ## 🔒 Notes

-- Only .iso files are analyzed.
+- Only files present in the extensions.txt file are analyzed.
 - The program reads .dat files to build its hash database.
 Ensure they are valid XML DATs.
 - Progress and logs update in real-time during analysis.
+- Please, don't delete the extensions.txt file

 ---